Skip to main content

 • Even Senate Republicans admitted this fall’s upcoming rate hikes were “avoidable,” but then they torched bipartisan stabilization talks at the last minute, prioritizing partisan politics over their last opportunity to help American families afford health care next year.

-The Trump Administration’s sabotage will punish Americans by jacking up premiums again, compounding the damage done last year, when Republican sabotage pushed rates up by 37 percent in Michigan.
+The Trump Administration’s sabotage will punish Americans by jacking up premiums again, compounding the damage done last year, when Republican sabotage pushed rates up by a national average of 37 percent, and 47 percent in Georgia.

-• The Republican tax bill’s repeal of a key Affordable Care Act provision and the Trump Administration’s junk plan proposal will increase individual market premiums in Michigan by an average 12.2 percent this fall, according to a recent Urban Institute study.
+• The Republican tax bill’s repeal of a key Affordable Care Act provision and the Trump Administration’s junk plan proposal will increase individual market premiums in Georgia by an average 19.5 percent this fall, according to a recent Urban Institute study.

 • This sabotage-driven rate hike will make the damage Republicans inflicted last year through repeal attempts and sabotage even worse.